neetish3b/neetish/README.md

     genres api latestMovie: call latest movies trandingMovie: popularMovie: movieDetail: similarMovie:
-    actorDetail: filmography: searchMovie: movie-card create function movieCard() movieCard : select templaet tag from html page and insert data as a arguments and also pass one arguments moviCardId for append moviecard layouts in  webpages where you want to view
+    actorDetail: filmography: searchMovie: movie-card create function movieCard() movieCard : select templaet tag from html page and insert data as a arguments and also pass one arguments moviCardId for append moviecard layouts in  webpages where you want to view.

+    2. movieCard.js - In this file I have created Movie card lauyout and insert data at a appropriate place.